I won’t lie to you, I was terrified to go to university.

 5. Don’t leave assignments until the last minute

 If you plan ahead and attend all your lectures, you really will be fine.
-If there’s anything I have learnt from my first year, it's that the key to smashing those essays is all in the planning.
+If there’s anything I learned from my first year, it was that the key to smashing those essays is all in the planning.
 Set yourself sensible daily/weekly goals to gradually complete assignments, then allocate the rest of your day to working, relaxing or socialising.

 6. Study with others

 I know a lot of people get very easily distracted (myself included), but studying with others really helps me.
 Ask a course friend or flatmate and head to a local café or quiet spot to study.
 Make sure the other person is actually intending to work though!
 Set yourself a period of solid work, then give yourself a short break so that you can be productive and socialise too.